dojoe/Twonkie/hw/README.md

 And that's it!
 Clean your board with isopropanol and have fun with your new PD sniffer!

+### Test 1: Sniff some power supply traffic

 For starters, you can open a shell, type `tw trace on` and plug Twonkie in between a PD power supply and sink to watch them negotiate a power contract.

+A very good test for many of the board devices is to do this in all four possible combinations of input and output plug orientation.
+The supply and sink should be able to negotiate a contract in all orientations, and Twonkie should be able to trace all of this.
+If some orientations don't work, check the solder joints on the USB-C connectors for bridges or opens - especially opens can be very sneaky with the haxxy edge mount we're using.
+If the connectors look alright, check the board devices next - especially the resistor banks and transistors are likely culprits since they directly interact with the USB-C control channels.

+### Test 2: Twonkie as sink

 The second test would be to attach only a power supply to Twonkie, with no sink at the other end, and type `tw sink` at the shell to put Twonkie into sink mode.
+(You may have to reconnect to the shell since Twonkie reboots into a different firmware.)
 Once in sink mode you can type `tw vbus` to watch what voltage the supply provides, and `pd 0 dev X` will limit the negotiated voltage to a maximum of `X` volts, so you can step through various supply voltages and watch them change.
-Type `reboot` to go back into sniffer mode.
+Test this in either plug orientation too; if you're having problems here you should double check the resistor banks on the control channels.

+To go from sink mode back to sniffer mode you can type `reboot` at the shell.